 - Michelle Maldonado, A Guided Meditation for Turning Awareness into Action

-As a week-long campaign to “Blackout the Bestseller List” by Amistad Books wrapped up on June 20, intentional effort to support Black authors can’t be limited to one week.
+While a week-long campaign to “Blackout the Bestseller List” by Amistad Books wrapped up on June 20, intentional effort to support Black authors can’t be limited to one week.
 Here are a few to make sure are on your (and your friends’ and family’s) shelves — but remember the problem with antiracism books is that antiracism requires action.

 - Carol Anderson, White Rage: The Unspoken Truth of Our Racial Divide